Wouldn’t you love to smash your content out of the ring every time?

 But that doesn’t mean you just write every day without any training regimen.

-Sure, that might get you there eventually, but smart writers will exercise with precision.
+Sure, daily writing practice might get you there eventually, but creative writers and copywriters will exercise with precision.

-That’s how you want to approach the exercises below.
+That’s how you want to approach the writing tips below.

 When you do them for the first time, you might feel clumsy and unnatural.
-But after a few weeks of daily workouts, you’ll quickly notice a difference.
+But after a few weeks of hard work, you’ll quickly notice a difference.

 That’s how exercise works.